 What’s happening to The Cook’s Garden

 For Venice residents it’s the culmination of more than a decade of organizing, public comment, and legal challenges over what kind of development belongs on Abbot Kinney.
-Many neighbors fought to preserve small scale, community serving spaces like The Cook’s Garden and it’s neighbor, Ecole Claire Fontaine, amid concerns about traffic, loss of neighborhood character, and the steady erosion of places that actually serve locals.
+Many neighbors fought to preserve small scale, community serving spaces like The Cook’s Garden and neighbor, Ecole Claire Fontaine, amid concerns about traffic, loss of neighborhood character, and the steady erosion of places that actually serve locals.
 Now, with groundbreaking rescheduled for mid‑2027, there is a short window of time to turn that loss into a long‑term gain for kids and families across the street.

 A kismet move: across the street to Westminster Elementary School